cojoc07/SolarWeatherStation/README.md

 ## Wiring

-The solar panel used delivers a maximum of 200ma @ 5.5v.
+The solar panel used delivers a maximum of ~180ma @ 5.5v.
+When booting up and reading sensor data, the ESP module needs around 80ma, however when in deep sleep (RTC only), only ~20μa are needed.
+The module could also be powered using AA batteries for months.

 The battery is charged from a Solar panel through a TP4056 charging module.
 The TP4056 module comes with battery protection chip or without the protection chip.